Antvirf/crossplane-kafka-topologies/README.md

 kubectl apply -f ./01-crossplane-providers-and-packages.yaml

 # following Kafka provider setup, create a secret https://github.com/crossplane-contrib/provider-kafka
+# your cluster must be able to resolve/reach the brokers.
 # update the IP/port below for your setup.
-Add auth arguments as per the docs if relevant.
+Add auth arguments as per the Kafka provider docs if relevant.
 cat <<EOF > secret.json
 {
   "brokers": [